HenzelBartlomiej/kaggle_datasets/README.md

 ### !!! it requires kaggle api token - which needs to be created manually
 https://www.kaggle.com/docs/api

+Note: kaggle.json is not included in this repository.
+It must be created and uploaded separately.

 In this exercise it is stored in kaggle.json in the Databricks Workspace dbfs : dbfs:/FileStore/kaggle.json - as we don't have access to the Key Vault
 In real life project secrets should be stored in eg. Azure Key Vault